-6 Abraham took the wood of the burnt offering and laid it on Isaac his son, offering, my son."
+6 Abraham took the wood of the burnt offering and laid it on Isaac his son, am, my son."
+And he said, "Behold, the fire and the wood, but where is the lamb for the burnt offering?"
+8 Abraham said, "God will provide for Himself the lamb for the burnt offering, my son."
 So the two of them walked on together.
 9 Then they came to the place of which God had told him; and Abraham built the altar there and arranged the wood, and bound his son Isaac and laid him on the altar, on top of the wood.

-It would be 2000 years later that another Father would lay wood upon the back of His only Son, and the Son would carry the wood up Mount Moriah.
+It would be 2000 years later that another Father would lay wood upon the back of His only Son and the Son would carry the wood up Mount Moriah.

 6b. and he took in his hand the fire and the knife.
 So the two of them walked on together.
 7 Isaac spoke to Abraham his father and said, "My father!"
-And he said, "Here I am, my son."
-And he said, "Behold, the fire and the wood, but where is the lamb for the burnt offering?"
-8 Abraham said, "God will provide for Himself the lamb for the burnt
+And he said, "Here I

-Years ago, I asked my son Cole, "Son, what would you do if I were about to sacrifice you on an altar"?
-He said, "Dad, I would run."
+I asked my son Cole, "Son what would you do if I was about to sacrifice you on an alter"?
+He said dad, "I would run"

-Commentators tell us that Isaac was at least 15 to 25 years old.
-He could have outrun his 100-year-old father.
-He could have outpowered him.
+Commentators tell us that Isaac was at least 12-13 years of age because he is referred to by the same Hebrew phrase as was Ishmael at 13. he could have outrun his 100 year old father.
+He could have out powered him.
 Yet he opened not his mouth.